tanyipeng834/Mail-Web-Application/README.md

 Please click on the image to be redirected to the Youtube link of this web application [![Mail Server Video ](https://img.youtube.com/vi/RurqXAiLmqE/default.jpg)](https://youtu.be/RurqXAiLmqE)

-Shows the 2 main functions of the Recipedia.
+Shows the 2 main functions of the Mail Server.
 1. Sending and Replying Emails
 2. Archving and Unarchiving Emails